duckyb/BatteryMod/commands.md

 - `#martitos2` Martitos 2.1 kernel
 - `#mtweakstibkp` Titanium Backup of Kiboi's custom MTWeaks app with modules.
 - `#odexlite` XDA Thread of the Odexlite's ROM.
 The recommended rom for the best battery life.
+- `#oldstock` A Kernel from an Unknown developer, based on a stock G920F kernel.
+Works well.
 - `#seandroid` File to remove "Kernel is not seandroid enforcing" text.
 - `#stockflatkernel` Stock SM-G920F `boot.img` file.